 Many theaters from the ancient period remain in Greece, peppered throughout the entire country.
 This is one of them, built into a natural concavity at the bottom of the Acropolis hill in Limenas, and it dates back as far as the 3rd century BC.

-During the Roman rule, it served as an arena for gladiator and animal fights, but outside that period, it was a place for plays, concerts, philosophers to hold speeches and so on.
+During Roman rule, it served as an arena for gladiator and animal fights, but outside that period, it was a place for plays, concerts, philosophers to hold speeches, and so on.

 Go back in time at the Archaeological Museum

 In the town of Limenaria, you can experience pieces of Greek history, dating from between the 7th century BC and 7th century AD.

 You can see over 1,500 pieces, including traditional Greek Kouros, pieces of ceramics, pottery, coins, and so on.
 There are also classical and Roman period ruins located in an underground space of the museum.